Epidemiology Doctoral Training Program

 The purpose of the MCH Epidemiology Doctoral Training Program is to address the need for increased leadership in the epidemiological analysis of MCH data through training doctoral-level students in a comprehensive and collaborative public health program, with a specialization in MCH epidemiology.
 It is designed to support two doctoral students per year.
-For more information about how to apply, please contact Dr. Kathleen O'Rourke email@example.com
+For more information about how to apply, please contact Dr. Abraham Salinas at email@example.com

 Much of the burden due to chronic illness in the United States can be attributed to the healthiness of current behaviors as much as seminal events that we experience early in life.
 To make long term public health chance, we must start investing in primary prevention of chronic illnesses and their risk factors.
 I chose to focus on MCH to help relevant programs perform better, whether it be establishing better perinatal outcomes, ensuring better health environments for kids, or tailoring and creating access to health information and education for those in need.
 MCH is a field ripe with opportunities to address and hopefully dismantle persistent health disaprities in the U.S. and globally.